-After waking up, a black bear’s preferred food is the shoots of trees and nuts taken from the squirrels’ caches.
-These are plentiful and incorporate lots of essential and vital vitamins.
-These food items help them replace their energy, and one month later, they continue with their regular diet.
+After waking up, a black bear’s preferred food is the shoots of trees and nuts taken from squirrels’ caches.
+These are plentiful and incorporate lots of essential vitamins.
+These food items help them replace their energy, and one month later, they continue their regular diet.

 Black bears can lose about 30% of their body mass during sleep.
-Female bears breastfeed the newly born cubs throughout this time and drop an extra 40% of their body mass throughout the slumber.
+Female bears breastfeed newly born cubs and drop an extra 40% of their body mass throughout the slumber.

 How Much Water do Black Bears Drink?